waylon-brown/Android-Architecture-Example/README.md

 * You can't have multiple primary keys on an object which is a pretty common things amongst databases (maybe I'm just carrying this over from SQLite and shouldn't be).
 * Threading is a nightmare.
 Constant "you can't access this object on this thread" errors.
 RxJava helps with this, but sometimes I just want to use an object I've already queried on without the verbosity of thread-hopping, and there's no way I was going to create seperate POJOs that live outside of Realm just to address this.
 I understand it's worth it for the always-live objects, but at this point I'm already complaining right?
 * None of my POJOs could be immutable.
 Realm requires a no-arg constructor meaning I can't use final fields, and other than that all fields either need to be public or have both getters and setters.

-## Data binding
-So while we update UI through Realm callbacks, using DataBinding we don't have to call any setText() or setBackgroundImage() anywhere, we just update the variables that those UI elements correspond to.